"Where Good Kids Become Great Leaders"

 N.KY youth earn top awards in Maryland!

-Four Youth members of the Northern Kentucky Young Marines unit recently attended and graduated from Junior Leadership School (JLS) in Cheltenham, MD.
+2020 - Four members of the Northern Kentucky Young Marines unit attended and graduated from Junior Leadership School (JLS) in Cheltenham, MD.
 Adelaide Solomon (age 11, Villa Hills KY), Abby Smith (age 12, Ft Mitchell KY), Kalib Solomon (age 13, Villa Hills KY), and Caleb Rehkamp (age 16, Independence KY) were 4 of 17 Young Marines from multiple states to graduate from the Leadership School.

 2019 Ohio Regimental Games Buckeye Cup Winners!